MTU setting on bridge, openvpn clients ignored

 Workaround is to put an MTU setting cron job.

-Updated by Braden McGrath almost 4 years ago
+Updated by Braden McGrath about 5 years ago

 It's not immediately clear to me what you are doing here.
 What interfaces make up the bridge?
 OpenVPN tap (layer2 endpoint interface) plus your LAN interface?